Patrick Bailey (American football)

-Patrick Bailey (born November 19, 1985) is a former American football linebacker.
-He was signed as an undrafted free agent in 2008 by the Pittsburgh Steelers of the National Football League (NFL).
-Against the Arizona Cardinals, Bailey won Super Bowl XLIII with the Steelers.
-He graduated in 2004 from Alamo Heights High School in San Antonio and played college football at Duke.
+Patrick Bailey (born November 19, 1985) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Duke Blue Devils and was signed as an undrafted free agent in 2008 by the Pittsburgh Steelers.
+Bailey won Super Bowl XLIII with the Steelers.
 He also played for the Tennessee Titans.

+Early life

+He graduated in 2004 from Alamo Heights High School in San Antonio.
+He played college football for the Duke Blue Devils.

 Professional career

 Pittsburgh Steelers

-After spending the first two games of the 2008 season on the Steelers' practice squad, Bailey was signed to the active roster on September 20 after the team waived running back Gary Russell.
+After spending the first two games of the 2008 season on the Steelers' practice squad, Bailey was signed to the active roster on September 20.
 Bailey made a solo special teams tackle against the Philadelphia Eagles in his first NFL game, and followed that up with two solo tackles on special teams against the Baltimore Ravens.
-He injured his hamstring playing against the Ravens, and was listed as questionable for the Week 5 game.
+He injured his hamstring playing against the Ravens.

 Bailey was waived on October 4 when the team signed practice squad defensive tackle Scott Paxson to the active roster.
 He was re-signed to the practice squad the following day, rejoining the active roster soon after.
 Bailey earned the Steelers rookie of the year award for his play on special teams.

 He played special teams and registered a tackle in the Steelers victory over the Arizona Cardinals in Super Bowl XLIII on February 1, 2009.

-He was cut on September 4, 2010, during the Steelers' final roster cuts.
+He was cut on September 4, 2010.

 Tennessee Titans

 On September 5, 2010, Bailey was claimed off waivers by the Tennessee Titans.

-On September 1, 2014, Bailey was waived by the Titans to clear a roster space for Quentin Groves.
+On September 1, 2014, Bailey was waived by the Titans.

-Asurion

-On September 11, 2017 Bailey began his career as a Sr Pricing Analyst.
-3 years later Bailey continues to excel, having received 2 promotions, and is now a Senior Manager of Pricing.

 Personal life

-Bailey and his wife Maggie live in Nashville, Tennessee and Elmendorf, Texas.
+Bailey and his wife Maggie live in Nashville, Tennessee, and Elmendorf, Texas.
+As of 2017 he worked for Asurion in a strategic pricing role.